EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/12_retention.md

 # ILM

-* La gestion de ce cycle de vie peut être réalisée
+* Management of this lifecycle can be done
-    * manuellement
+    * manually
-    * via des scripts (Curator ?)
+    * via scripts (Curator?)
-    * via l`Index Lifecycle Managment API
+    * via the Index Lifecycle Management API

 ---